kubocd/kubocd-doc/docs/user-guide/140-under-the-hood.md

 ### Naming

-The `HelmRepository` is a namespaced resource, located in the same namespace as the `Release` object.
+The `HelmRepository` is located in the same namespace as the `Release`.

-Its name is the `Release` name, prefixed with `kcd-`.
+Its name matches the `Release` name, prefixed with `kcd-`.

 ---

 ## The HelmRelease

-This Flux resource handles the actual Helm chart deployment.
+This Flux resource manages the actual Helm chart deployment.

 ``` { .bash .copy }
 kubectl get HelmRelease